SilvesterHsu/ORLFaceRecognition-PCA/README.md

 ### Step 2: Install Packages

-The necessary packages are already in the file *requirements.txt*.
+The necessary packages are already in the file `requirements.txt`.
 So you can use `pip3` to install them easily.
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ## TODO: